 As part of the Waterkeeper Alliance, upholding the integrity of the U.S. Clean Water Act is central to the work of the North Sound Baykeeper team.
 To keep the central Salish Sea and the inland waters that feed it fishable, swimmable, and drinkable, the North Sound Baykeeper:

-- Trains citizen scientist volunteers to gather data and monitor the Salish Sea’s health — data that government agencies are often too underfunded to collect,
+- Trains community scientist volunteers to gather data and monitor the Salish Sea’s health — data that government agencies are often too underfunded to collect,

 - Hosts community trash cleanups, on-the-water pollution patrols, and tours of toxic cleanup sites like those on the Bellingham and Blaine waterfronts,